d-morrison/IntroStatActivities/_book/01-martian-alphabet.md

 * Identify observational units, variables, and variable types in a statistical study

 ## Terminology review
+Statistics is the study of how best to collect, analyze, and draw conclusions from data.
 Today in class you will be introduced to the following terms:

 * Observational units or cases